Creating a fair and sustainable cocoa sector

 2. We visit and audit each of our cocoa suppliers, at least once a year (when the geopolitical context allows it).

 4. We are committed to reducing the carbon footprint of our cocoa.
-To achieve this, we have chosen to go beyond the European regulation against deforestation and forest degradation (EUDR) by geolocating 100% of our parcels using polygons, regardless of their size, for maximum precision.
-We have launched, in collaboration with the NGO Nitidae, a program to calculate the carbon footprint of cocoa directly in the production areas of the beans we purchase.
-While the EUDR requires proving that our cocoa has not been cultivated on deforested land after December 31, 2020, we choose to qualify and quantify the risk of deforestation over a 20-year period.
-This approach allows us to more accurately understand our cocoa emission factors to better target our impact.
+To do this, we have decided to go one step further than the EU’s Deforestation Regulation (EUDR) via GPS polygon mapping of 100% of our plots for maximum precision, no matter their size.
+In partnership with the NGO Nitidae, we have launched a cocoa carbon footprint calculator specifically for the cocoa-producing regions from which we source our beans.
+While the EUDR requires us to prove that our cocoa has not been grown on deforested land after 31 December 2020, we have also chosen to perform a qualitative and quantitative risk assessment of deforestation over a 20-year period.
+This approach helps us to precisely understand our cocoa emission factors, so we can target our impact more effectively.

 Our level of commitment was confirmed when we were awarded the B Corp label for a second time.